 Indian Overseas Bank has been taken out of the Prompt Corrective Action (PCA) framework by the Reserve Bank of India.
 This was done after RBI carefully studied the bank’s financial performance for the financial year 2020-21 and found that it was not breaching PCA parameters anymore.

-Following the Indian Overseas Bank news, Central Bank of India share price also shot up, which is currently under PCA, on the morning of September 30, up almost 10% as on 12.30 p.m. on September 30, in the hopes that RBI will consider taking out of PCA.
-Bank of Maharashtra share price was also up almost 7.6% around the same time.
+Following the Indian Overseas Bank news, the Central Bank of India share price also shot up, which is currently under PCA, on the morning of September 30, up almost 10% as of 12.30 p.m. on September 30, in the hopes that RBI will consider taking out of PCA.
+Bank of Maharashtra’s share price was also up almost 7.6% around the same time.

 |Bank Name||% Change up to 12:30 PM||1 Week||1 Month||1 Year|

 |Data were retrieved between 12:30 to 1:00 p.m. on September 30, 2021|

 Let’s read on to find out more about how IOB breached the PCA framework.